jobial-io/scase/README.md

 * Simple, future proof, platform independent code for your application logic
 * Straightforward integration with Cloudformation and Terraform
-* Extendable support for serialization and network protocols, with built-in support for Spray Json, Circe, Java Serialization
+* Extendable support for serialization and network protocols, with built-in support for Spray Json, Circe, Java serialization
 * Well integrated with the Future, Cats Effect and other common Scala libraries and standard APIs
-* Lightweight, extendable library that provides simple layer between runtime and application code - no "framework"
+* Lightweight, modular, extendable design that provides a simple layer between runtime and application code - no " framework"
-* Additional Java-friendly client API to allow easy interop with Java code
+* Additional Java-friendly client API to allow easy interop with Java and other JVM languages
 * Test support
 * Well defined error handling semantics
 * Purely functional, from top to bottom, but without the need to understand or directly depend on any of the complicated